Baby weaning can be fun and exciting, but it can also be overwhelming. When should you start?

 - Keep it varied.
 Try a variety of vegetables (cooked and raw) to keep the meal colourful, interesting and nutritious.

 - Keep it simple.
 Don’t spend hours preparing dinner every day.
 You’ll only get disheartened if most of it ends up on the floor.
 Babies can also get overwhelmed if there’s too much variety in front of them.
-So aim for three to five flavours maximum.
+So aim for three to five flavours maximum when starting to wean your baby.

 - Let them eat what you eat.
 When you’re cooking your own dinner, syphon off a portion for the baby (without any salt or sugar).
 It’s more convenient, and it means they’ll be used to your cooking as they get older.